 3 Only buy what you understand.
 If it is confusing, you should say NO. If you understand it later – you can buy it then.

 How does Return of premium term stack up to my rules?

 1. Getting all of your money back sure does sound too good to be true.

 2. This is not simple!
 It has more variables and may have more conditions in the prospectus.

 3. This product is not that hard to understand. (maybe that is why it sells so well)

 Looks like it breaks 3 of the 4 rules.

 Here is some math….

 If you follow rule 4 above you would just get the term and invest the rest.
-You could take the $562 you save each year and put it in a long term bond index fund.
-My favorite long term bond index has a current yield of 5% (it was even higher in the past).
-If you make 5% every year on this money you will have $39,205.56 after 30 years .
-You just made $6,205.56!
+You could take the $562 you save each year and put it in a long-term bond index fund.
+In a long-term bond index you could get 5% (it was even higher in the past).
+If you make 5% every year, you will have $39,205.56 after 30 years.
+Greater than the $33,000 they would give back (if you get it back).
 Plus you can take out the money any time you need it.